tianyudwang/tianyudwang.github.io/_pages/about.md

 + I am a PhD student in the [Department of Electrical and Computer Engineering](http://www.ece.ucsd.edu/) at [University of California, San Diego](https://ucsd.edu/), advised by Prof. [Nikolay Atanasov](https://natanaso.github.io/).

-+ I received my Bachelor’s Degree at [Haverford College](https://www.haverford.edu/).
-My undergraduate research advisor is Prof. [Walter Smith](https://www.haverford.edu/users/wsmith).
++ I received my a B.S. degree in Physics at [Haverford College](https://www.haverford.edu/), Haverford, PA in 2016.

+# Recent News
++ Jan 2020.
+One paper accepted to ICRA 2020.